NLO results with operator mixing for fully heavy tetraquarks in QCD sum rules: Phenomenology

-Our main results are shown in Fig.~\ref{fig:4c-Mass-Spectrum}, where the 19 diagonalized currents, which should be more reasonable to be used in the QCD sum rules, are clustered to different quantum numbers.
+Our main results are shown in Fig.~\ref{fig:4c-Mass-Spectrum}, where the 19 diagonalized currents, which should be more reasonable to be used in the QCD sum rules, are clustered by different quantum numbers.
 We set $\mu=M_B$ and choose the $\overline{\text{MS}}$ renormalization scheme, and errors of $M_H$ include only that originated from uncertainties of $s_0$ and $M_B^2$.
-As references, we also plot masses of the $X(6900)$ and two $J/\psi$'s.
+In the plot we also indicate the mass of $X(6900)$ and the double $J/\psi$ threshold.

 The most comprehensive results are listed in Tabs.~\ref{tab:S-NLOresult-MSbar}--\ref{tab:T-NLOresult-OS} in Appendix~\ref{sec:charm}, where we include both LO and NLO, both $\overline{\text{MS}}$ scheme and on-shell scheme, and all currents of meson-meson types, diquark-antidiquark types, and also diagonalized ones.
 Again in these tables we set $\mu=M_B$ and thus errors of $M_H$ are due to choices of $s_0$ and $M_B^2$.
-Further information of $s_0$ and $M_B^2$ dependences are shown in Figs.~\ref{fig:0+-Mixed1-NLO-MSbar-OS}--\ref{fig:2+-Mixed3-NLO-MSbar-OS} in Appendix~\ref{sec:charm}, where only results of the more reasonable diagonalized currents are shown.
-In these plots, a black dot denotes to the central point ($x_0,y_0$), and shadows denote the Borel window determined by Eq.~(\ref{eq:BWcondition}).
+Further information of $s_0$ and $M_B^2$ dependence is shown in Figs.~\ref{fig:0+-Mixed1-NLO-MSbar-OS}--\ref{fig:2+-Mixed3-NLO-MSbar-OS} in Appendix~\ref{sec:charm}, where only results of the more reasonable diagonalized currents are shown.
+In these plots, a black dot denotes the central point ($x_0,y_0$), and shadows denote the Borel window determined by Eq.~(\ref{eq:BWcondition}).

 Let us first emphasize the importance of the NLO corrections.
 On one hand, NLO corrections to hadron masses are significant, which are larger than 0.5~GeV in both $\overline{\text{MS}}$ and on-shell schemes for almost all the currents involved in Tabs.~\ref{tab:S-NLOresult-MSbar}--\ref{tab:T-NLOresult-OS}.
 On the other hand, with the NLO corrections, the quark mass scheme dependence of $M_H$ tends to be reduced, especially for some diagonalized currents.
 To see this, we examine the difference of the predicted hadron masses between the two schemes,